 |16||2,05,400||30-33||No Equivalent Rank||Additional Chief Secretary||No Equivalent Rank|

 |18||2,50,000||37+ years||No Equivalent Rank||No Equivalent Rank||Cabinet Secretary of India|

+One of the key factors that attract candidates to apply for the UPSC Exam is the pay scale offered for the various posts.
 The salaries of all IAS officers start at the same level and then increase with their tenure and promotions.

 The next table answers the question that what is the salary of an IAS officer per month at the entry-level and the monthly salary of an IAS officer at the apex level:

 The old pay structure according to the 6th Central Pay Commission was as follows:

 |Grade||Pay Scale||Grade Pay of IAS officer||Number of years required in service||Post|